BLOG

 Education institutions face increasing difficulty in recruiting and retaining teaching professionals, particularly in STEM subjects and vocational training.
 This shortage creates long-term pressure on workforce development and national competitiveness.

 There is strong demand for educators with expertise in technical subjects, digital learning tools, and practical training delivery.
-Upskilling and investment in teaching capabilities are essential to support Denmark’s evolving workforce needs.
+Upskilling and investment in teaching capabilities are essential to support Denmark's evolving workforce needs across the education sector.

 Key Sub-skills

-STEM Subject Instruction (Mathematics, Physics, Information Technology) VET Practical Training Delivery in Green Trades Special Educational Needs (SEN) Pedagogical Support Digital Pedagogy and E-Learning Tools Danish Language Instruction for Adult Learners
+STEM Subject Instruction (Mathematics, Physics, IT) VET Practical Training Delivery in Green Trades Special Educational Needs (SEN) Pedagogical Support Digital Pedagogy and E-Learning Tools Danish Language Instruction for Adult Learners

 Top Industries